benjaminfreyuu/bachelor_thesis/README.md

+## Inferring cell dynamics in multi-cellular systems with incomplete data

-## Bachelor thesis analysis scripts and thesis
+Bachelor thesis Benjamin Frey

 This thesis was conducted using the FitMultiCell package using Approximate Bayesian Computation on a HPC cluster from Heidelberg University.
 The workflow included FitMultiCell, Python and batch scripts and took advantage of the slurm manager on the cluster.